In disputed matters, we strive to obtain cost-effective solutions to complex problems.

 Steve has litigated from almost every possible perspective in a contested Guardianship matter, e.g., as Guardian ad Litem, as counsel for a Petitioner, as the Court-appointed attorney for an alleged disabled person.
 Steve has also brought challenges in Decedent matters and against Trustees, and has defended his clients against allegations of wrongdoing.
 His insight will allow you to effectively strategize under difficult, emotionally-charged circumstances.

 Steve's litigative experience is further grounded by his personal background.
 Steve was raised in a middle-class family, and he fully understands how the costs of legal services can be frustratingly explosive.
-He is particularly knowledgable about disputes among siblings, as he was estranged from his brother for many years.
+He is particularly knowledgeable about disputes among siblings, as he was estranged from his brother for many years.
 He is also very sensitive to how parties can feel personally victimized during litigation, as he had received injuries from a wealthy drunk driver during his first year in law school.

 Steve has acted in critical roles in multi-million dollar Estates as well as in matters where all parties are destitute.
 He will ensure that all efforts stay focused on your most important goals, and ask you if you wish to reprioritize those goals as the matter develops.
 In some circumstances, Steve's fees are paid from the Guardianship or Decedent Estate.